TelenorNorway/telenoridplus-integration-guide/TelenorID_Plus_-_telenorid_from_sdk.md

 ### UserInfo
 Use the fetchUserInfo method in IbisSdk with a TelenorIdCallback to fetch a userInfo object.
 The method ensures that valid tokens are being used.

-### Line authentication
-To be able to provide line authentication for both personal and non personal users, the SDK first obtains the msisdn, and then decides if it is a personal or non personal number.

-#### Personal number, with National Storage:
-No line authentication will be offered, and the user still needs to enter username and password.

-#### Personal number
-The TelenorID SDK then starts the SDK provided by Telenor Digital to do line authentication by Telenor Digital.
-This is required to be able to sign in to TelenorID at Telenor Digital.
-The SDK then sends an authorize request to IBIS with a session id from the Telenor Digital Line authentication.

-#### Non personal number
-The SDK sends an authorize request to IBIS with a session id to identify the user.

 ## TelenorID\+ SDK - iOS
     1. When using the SDK for iOS users should be automatically (line authentication) signed in if on the cellular network, and using an IDP that offers it.
     2. If the user is on WiFi, the SDK should give the application an option to inform the user to turn off the WiFi to be able to be automatically signed in.